digitaldonkey/guru/README.md

 https://www.drupal.org/project/issues/search/2599668

-## Getting started
+### Getting started

 **Create a subtheme**
 You may rename the theme according to your needs or create a subtheme with drush.
 Make sure using drush8.
-Lullabot tells you <a hred="https://www.lullabot.com/articles/switching-drush-versions">how to use multiple drush versions</a>.
+Lullabot tells you [how to use multiple drush versions](https://www.lullabot.com/articles/switching-drush-versions).

 ```
 drush guru "My Subtheme"
 ```